10up/Open-Source-Best-Practices/_includes/markdown/GitHub-Process.md

 <h2 id="branching-merging-deploying" class="anchor-heading">Branching, Merging, and Deploying {% include Util/link_anchor anchor="branching-merging-deploying" %} {% include Util/top %}</h2>

-Each repository should have a `master` and `develop` branch with `develop` being the default branch.
+Each repository should have a `trunk` and `develop` branch with `develop` being the default branch.
 [Branching and Deploying should follow the processes outlined in the Engineering Best Practices for plugins](https://10up.github.io/Engineering-Best-Practices/version-control/#plugins).
-Similarly, we should [protect the `master` branch as outlined in the Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/version-control/#protecting-the-master-branch).
-Merges should be handled as [non-fast-forwards merges as outlined in the Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/version-control/#merges) and not squash merges so that the `master` branch maintains full commit and code author history, this is done for transparency and to honor all contributions to our open source work.
+Similarly, we should [protect the `trunk` branch as outlined in the Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/version-control/#protecting-the-trunk-branch).
+Merges should be handled as [non-fast-forwards merges as outlined in the Engineering Best Practices](https://10up.github.io/Engineering-Best-Practices/version-control/#merges) and not squash merges so that the `trunk` branch maintains full commit and code author history, this is done for transparency and to honor all contributions to our open source work.
 This means that we’ll want the following GitHub settings:

 ![](../img/github-settings-options-merge-button.png)